KatieSylvester/app-trader/README.md

 #### Premise

 Our team has been hired by a new company called App Trader to help them explore and gain insights from apps that are made available through the Apple App Store and Android Play Store.
-Unfortunately, the data for Apple Store apps and Android Play Store Apps is located in separate tables with no referential integrity.
+Unfortunately, the data for app store is located in a separate table with no referential integrity.

 App Trader is a broker that purchases the rights to apps from developers in order to market the apps and offer in-app purchase.
 App developers retain **all** money from users purchasing the app, and they retain _half_ of the money made from in-app purchases.
 App Trader will be solely responsible for marketing apps they purchase rights to.